-Charli XCX Shows Off Body In Matching Plaid Set, Ahead Of New Single Release
+Charli XCX Shows Off Body In Matching Plaid Set Ahead Of New Single Release

 The collaboration with Ferriera is one of 14 collaborations on XCX’s upcoming third studio album, Charli.
 It will be released on September 13 via Atlantic Records worldwide and will consist of 15 tracks.

-The full tracklisting:
+The full tracklist is as follows:

 - “Next Level”